CraicOverflow89/Krash/readme.md

 ### Issues

+ - looks like single comments inside of multiline comments cause errors
  - loading script does not allow for absolute paths
     - there should be a single `isAbsolutePath` method (already have this logic in file constructor)
  - references don't persist with `name = &data["name"]` since moving to experssions